 The main three-note and four-note chords that are related to this scale are the following:

 The tones in these chords correspond to the tones of the Ab Major scale in which Ab is the tonic triad and Abmaj7 the tonic 7th chord.

 The second and fourth columns include short notations for the chords in the first and third columns respectively.
 These are based on common ways to play the chord, but there are other alternatives.
 See more about this notation system on the FAQ page.

 The A flat Major consists of seven notes.
 These can be described as intervals, as semi-notes or steps on the guitar fingerboard, written as 2 - 2 - 1 - 2 - 2 - 2 - 1 from the first note to the next octave.

-The scale can be played on the guitar from different starting positions in which Ab functions as the root tone.
+The scale can be played on the guitar from different starting positions in which Ab functions as the tonic.

 The Ab Major is relative to F Minor, which means that both scales include the same notes but with different tonal center.